tistaharahap/dnsdig/README.md

 * Strong modeling, no `dict` or `list` as return types or parameters, no hardcode of values
 * Be religious with naming, bug the hell out of your team mates if they don't follow the naming convention, including the product and business folks

-Coming back to October 2023, documenting API endpoints at the very least in a minimum and FastAPI makes this accessible to everyone.
+Coming back to October 2023, documenting API endpoints at the very least is a minimum and FastAPI makes this accessible to everyone.
 I'm impartial of the OpenAPI spec but it is a standard and it's better than nothing.

 ### Asynchrony and MongoDB